 UK participation in the Rubin Observatory Legacy Survey of Space and Time

-Through Rubin LSST:UK, the UK is part of one of the most exciting efforts to understand our Universe to date.
+The UK is participating in one of the most exciting efforts to understand our Universe to date

 In institutions around the UK, we are addressing scientific and technical challenges to gain a better understanding of our Universe through the NSF-DOE Vera C. Rubin Observatory.

 Located on a mountaintop in Chile, the Rubin Observatory sits at 2,647 metres above sea level.
-This brand new astronomical facility is in the final stages of completion and will soon become operational.
+This brand new astronomical facility officially launched its Legacy Survey of Space and Time on 29 June 2026.

 LSST:UK is funded by the Science and Technologies Facilities Council (STFC).